isciences/wsim/docs/working/scripts/wsim_composite.rst

  A few points are worth noting in this example:

- * The ``Bt_RO`` variable is considered in computation of both the surplus and deficit indicators
+ * The ``Bt_RO`` variable is considered in computation of both the surplus and deficit indices.
  * The ``PETmE`` variable is transformed by filling NODATA values with zero, and then negating all values.
- * The ``Ws`` variable was used as a mask for the composite indicators.
+ * The ``Ws`` variable was used as a mask for the composite indices.
 If this were not done, the composite deficit would be populated in all pixels, because of the transformation done to ``PETmE``.